MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ## Customizing the notification

-In addition to the basic properties of the notification, there are options for customizing the notification delivered to the user.
+In addition to the basic properties of the notification, you have options for customizing the notification delivered to the user.
 Customizing the notification involves changing the styles in the `Title` and `Body` of the notification, customizing the notification icon, and changing the behavior of the notification.

 ### Using markdown in Title and Body